TheBlueHeron/Cryptor/README.md

 - **MVVM architecture** — built with [CommunityToolkit.Mvvm](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/mvvm/)
 - **Secure key input** — AES and Triple DES keys and IVs are entered via `PasswordBox` and stored as `SecureString`; intermediate byte arrays are zeroed immediately after use
+- **Windows 11 UI theme** — custom implicit styles modelled on the Windows 11 design language (rounded controls, accent blue, Segoe UI Variable typography, slim scrollbars)
+- **Automatic dark / light mode** — reads `AppsUseLightTheme` from the Windows registry on startup and switches live whenever the user changes the system preference in Settings; the native title bar follows via the DWM `DWMWA_USE_IMMERSIVE_DARK_MODE` attribute
 - **Single-file publish** — releases as a self-contained-free, single `win-x64` executable

 ---